brhannan/fastLEDBlockLib/readme.md

-# FastLEDDriver
+# fastLEDBlockLib

-A Simulink library for controlling a WS2812 RGB LED strip with an Arduino Uno.
+A Simulink library containing driver blocks that can be used to  control a WS2812 RGB LED strip with an Arduino Uno.

 ## Dependencies